yassinetb/yassinetb.github.io/_pages/internet-favourites.md

 * [Nadia Boulanger - Par Bruno Monsaingeon](https://www.youtube.com/watch?v=uLlHtCttSE8) Easily the most influential piano teacher of the past century, this documentary, by the fantastic Bruno Monsaigeon pictures her as well as many of her great students discussing music, and showcasing her genius.

-* [Sviatosalav Richter - Par Bruno Monsaingeon](https://www.youtube.com/watch?v=ZNmb7It0G7c) A documentary that's very dear to me on Richter, one of my all time favourite artists.
+* [Sviatoslav Richter - Par Bruno Monsaingeon](https://www.youtube.com/watch?v=ZNmb7It0G7c) A documentary that's very dear to me on Richter, one of my all time favourite artists.

 * [The Bitter Lessons - Richard Sutton](http://www.incompleteideas.net/IncIdeas/BitterLesson.html) Gotta love the plain HTML of this article - somewhat funny given the topic.
 Every scientist should read this - especially anyone interested in computing.
 This is what made me understand that Neuromorphic Engineering, as fascinating and beautiful as it was, wasn't gonna make the cut.